sd0e/webarchive_dl/readme.md

 # webarchive_dl

+**Version 1.0.0 has been released.
+You can download it from [the releases section](https://github.com/sebastiandoe5/webarchive_dl/releases/tag/1.0.0).**

 webarchive_dl is a tool for downloading screenshots of pages from the Internet Archive's Wayback Machine.
 It's made using Puppeteer and Node.js and is run from the command line.

 It's designed to be left for long periods of time to scan through many URLs, and therefore requires no user input once started.